theNewDynamic/oregonsadventurecoast.com/content/sitepages/ol-clambake-giveaway.md

 ### Jump Back Cool Cats!

 Polish up those dancin’ shoes and get ready for the exciting musical extravaganza known as the&nbsp;**South Coast Clambake Music Festival**!
-The Clambake Music Festival features incredible music that ranges from traditional jazz to 50’s rock, including swing, doo-wop, blues, big band and Zydeco!
+The Clambake Music Festival features incredible music that ranges from traditional jazz to 50’s rock, including swing, doo-wop, blues, and big band!
 Dancers and music enthusiasts from up and down the West Coast visit each year as the Clambake Music Festival has developed a reputation as a favorite.
 Interesting fact, a 'clambake' is a old musical term for a jam session.

 ![south coast clambake music festival bands playing music](/img/clambake-giveaway-collage.jpg)